grayshirts/spring-ctx-groovy/README.md

-Spring Context From Groovy
+Spring Context from Groovy
 ==========================

-DEVELOPMENT IN PROGRESS...
+*DEVELOPMENT IN PROGRESS...*

 `spring-ctx-groovy` contain the class `ctx.App` class.
 This class is built with Groovy and exposes the Spring context statically.